 Aspirin can be purchased at the College Center or the UC San Diego Bookstore, and penicillin or other prescription drugs will be ordered for you by a Student Health Center physician and can be purchased at the Health Center Pharmacy.
 So-called "recreational drugs" are another matter altogether.
-The state of California (and the U.S. government) have classifled certain drugs and substances as illegal, and those laws apply fully to UC San Diego students, including on-campus residents.
+The state of California (and the U.S. government) have classified certain drugs and substances as illegal, and those laws apply fully to UC San Diego students, including on-campus residents.
+Note that the University is required to follow federal marijuana laws, and therefore, both recreational and medical marijuana are not allowed on campus.

-Flagrant use of drugs, for instance marijuana, is bound to come to the attention of residential security or a police officer.
-Occasionally students with a "green thumb" try to nurture a cannabis specimen in their window.
-If you're tempted to do so, just say no!
-Finally, being a student working your way through college is fine, unless you try doing it by being your friendly neighborhood dealer.
+Being a student working your way through college is fine, unless you try doing it by being your friendly neighborhood dealer.
 Such entrepreneurship is, to put it mildly, frowned upon by the powers that be (to whose attention your behavior inevitably will come).
-See "Non-Academic Misconduct."
+See "Non-Academic Misconduct"